Canada is more capitalist than socialist. The nation’s economy is classified as a mixed market economy with a robust social safety net.

 1. Free Healthcare

-Healthcare is provided as a right of citizenship in Canada.
+Like other mixed-market economies such as Japan, healthcare is provided as a right of citizenship in Canada.
 The 1966 Medical Care Act guarnteed all Canadians universal access to healthcare that is free at the point of service.

 This approach was taken to ensure all Canadians, regardless of wealth, would have healthcare covered.
 The Canadian people determined that healthcare should be a right and that even people who could not afford healthcare deserved it.